A gerbe-like construction in gauge theory: Appendix: Overview of the Witten deformation

 Also, since $(D + th) \phi \in E_{\leq \lambda}((D + th)^2)$, by \cref{lem6:L^2 localization}, we have

 Combining these, we obtain

 Since $A(t) \to 0$ and $B(t) \to 1$ as $t \to \infty$, we obtain the desired inequality. \end{proof}

 Before proving \cref{lem6:distance is small}, we prove a general lemma about non-negative self-adjoint unbounded operators on Hilbert spaces.
 Let us introduce some notation to state the lemma.
 Let $H$ be a Hilbert space.
-Fix a non-negative real number $r$ and a positive real number $\lambda$.
-Fix a set $\Lambda$ consisting of $r$ positive real numbers (counted with multiplicity) less than $\lambda$.
-Let $\mscrS_{\lambda, \Lambda}$ be the set of non-negative self-adjoint operators $A$ on $H$ satisfying: \begin{itemize} \item The spectrum of $A$ up to $\lambda$ coincides with $\Lambda$.
-Moreover, $\Lambda$ is contained in the discrete spectrum, and the dimension of $E_\mu(A)$ coincides with the multiplicity of $\mu$ for each $\mu \in \Lambda$. \item For any $v \in E_{\leq \lambda}(A)^\perp \cap D(A)$, we have
+Fix a non-negative real number $r$ and positive real numbers $\lambda_0 < \lambda_1$.
+Let $\mscrS_{r, \lambda_0, \lambda_1}$ be the set of non-negative self-adjoint operators $A$ on $H$ satisfying: \begin{itemize} \item The spectrum of $A$ up to $\lambda_0$ is discrete and the dimension of the direct sum of the eigenspaces up to $\lambda_0$ is $r$.
+Furthermore, the spectrum of $A$ and $[\lambda_0, \lambda_1]$ is empty. \item For any $v \in E_{\leq \lambda}(A)^\perp \cap D(A)$, we have

-Moreover, $E_{\leq \lambda}(A)$ and $E_{\leq \lambda}(A)^\perp \cap D(A)$ are orthogonal with respect to the quadratic form
+Moreover, $E_{\leq \lambda_1}(A)$ and $E_{\leq \lambda_1}(A)^\perp \cap D(A)$ are orthogonal with respect to the quadratic form

-\end{itemize} Take any $A \in \mscrS_{\lambda, \Lambda}$ and an $r$-dimensional subspace $E$ of $D(A)$.
+\end{itemize} Take any $A \in \mscrS_{r, \lambda_0, \lambda_1}$ and an $r$-dimensional subspace $E$ of $D(A)$.
 Let

 be the eigenvalues (with multiplicity) of the restriction of the quadratic form